larsulrichgalamiton/larsulrichgalamiton/README.md

 ## Education
-Bachelor of Science in Information Technology New Era University 2024 - Present
+Bachelor of Science in Information Technology <br>New Era University 2024 - Present

 ## Certifications